-Take short walks with your pup, keeping the pace slow and relaxed, to help slowly rebuild muscles.
+Take short walks with your buddy, keeping the pace slow and relaxed, to help rebuild muscles.

 Swimming is another low-impact activity that’s especially helpful for weak hind legs.
 Water supports your dog’s weight, allowing him to move more freely than he can on dry land.

 Excess weight can cause many health problems for any canine, but it’s even more important for an older dog to maintain his ideal weight.
 In addition to reducing excess pressure on joints and bones, maintaining a healthy weight lowers your dog’s risk of various health problems.

 When you do begin to notice the tell-tale decline, you should immediately reach for the phone and make a call to her doggy doctor.
 It could wind up being something really easy and fixable like a side effect from medication.
 However, if you determine that your dog's leg collapse stems from plain old age, there are some non-medical things you can do to improve her quality of life.

 Try out a Help 'Em Up harness that will enable you to give your dog a little boost.
 Additionally, add some non-slip areas to the home to make it easier for your old lady to get around.
 These simple tweaks can make a big difference in her remaining years.

 Try not to worry if a healthy, nutritionally balanced diet and regular (vet-approved) exercise aren’t enough to improve your dog’s condition as much as you’d hoped.